The GORUCK Bullet (15L) – Our Review

 Pros

-Fits perfectly when packed with 20-30 pounds (plates)
+Fits perfectly when packed with GORUCK plates

 Enough utility to practically and comfortably fit laptop and a few edc items